-The Roman road network in the UK is something we’re still very much learning about.
-There are no physical maps of the original Roman roads, but archaeologists continue to discover and develop what they believe once was.
+The UK Roman roads network in the UK is something we’re still very much learning about.
+There are no physical maps of the original Roman roads in the UK, but archaeologists continue to discover and develop what they believe once was.

-Once the Roman empire had retreated some five thousand years later, these roads had become lost when they were subsequently converted to more modern paths or since covered or removed completely.
+Once the Roman empire had retreated some five thousand years later, these UK Roman roads had become lost when they were subsequently converted to more modern paths or since covered or removed completely.

 Here’s what we know so far:

 Watling Street.
-Travelling from Park Lane/Marble Arch, London, going up to St Albans and running along the A5/Edgeware and A5183 roads, using a natural ford near Westminster.
+This Roman road in London travels from Park Lane/Marble Arch, London, going up to St Albans and running along the A5/Edgeware and A5183 roads, using a natural ford near Westminster.
 The original track was used by the Britons until the Romans later paved it out to connect the Kentish ports of Dover, Richborough, Lympne and Reculver to the London Bridge — now the A2.

 Stane Street.
-Stane Street is a 56-mile stretch of road that heads south-west from London to Chichester, following Horsham.
+Stane Street is a 56-mile stretch of Roman road in London that heads south-west from London to Chichester, following Horsham.
 Today, the route can be closely tracked using the A3, A24, A29 and A285.

 London to Brighton Way.
 An original Roman road running from Stane Street, Kennington Park, to Portslade, Brighton, passing through Streatham and Croydon is it goes.
-It follows a typical Roman road construction of a straight line through the likes of Ardingly through to Clayton before crossing the Sussex Greensand Way (the site of a large Roman cemetery).
-The route from there remains unknown but is believed to follow on to Brighton.
+It follows a typical UK Roman roads construction of a straight line through the likes of Ardingly through to Clayton before crossing the Sussex Greensand Way (the site of a large Roman cemetery).
+The UK Roman roads route from there remains unknown but is believed to follow on to Brighton.
 Little trace remains to exist.

 Portway.
 Heading west out of London and starting along Farringdon Road, down Oxford Street and through Staines, the Portway was once known as the main route from London to Dorchester.

-And that’s just a few that we know about, new roads and tracks, built and used by the Romans, are being discovered and foraged every day by archaeologists and enthusiasts alike.
-If you’d like to follow along these ancient tracks consider renting a car in London.
+And that’s just a few of the Roman roads in the UK that we know about, UK Roman roads and tracks, built and used by the Romans, are being discovered and foraged every day by archaeologists and enthusiasts alike.
+If you’d like to follow along these ancient Roman roads in the UK consider renting a car in London.